-Over the entire period presented, net lending/borrowing (overall result of the municipal accounts: income statement and investment account, excluding write-offs on administrative assets) of the Liechtenstein municipalities was clearly positive; the last deficit was in 1994.
-Moreover, the municipalities' net lending/borrowing as a percentage has been almost consistently (and generally significantly) higher than at the central government level over the past 21 years.
+Over the entire period presented, net lending/borrowing (overall result of the municipal accounts: income statement and investment account, excluding write-offs on administrative assets) of the Liechtenstein municipalities was clearly positive; except for 2018.
+The negative net lending/borrowing in 2018 was mainly attributable to the municipality of Vaduz (write-offs on financial assets due to weak stock market development and high net investments).

-Asset/liability items of central government and municipalities (as of 31 Dec 2017)
+Asset/liability items of central government and municipalities